Pankov404/DevStack-with-Swift-Neutron-LBaaS/README.md

 Preconfigured DevStack with Swift, Neutron &amp; LBaaSv2

 ##Intro
-This repo was successfully tested on Ubuntu 14.04 (test date: 22/05/2015) with VirtualBox 4.3.28
+This repo was successfully tested on Ubuntu 14.04 with VirtualBox 4.3.28 (test date: 23/05/2015)

-This repo was created for easy testing installation the latest version of DevStack (Juno) with Swift, Neutron &amp; LBaaSv2
+This repo was created for easy testing installation the latest version of DevStack with Swift, Neutron &amp; LBaaSv2

 It also automatically enables IPv4 by default and disables IPv6